Netflix/servo/README.md

 At Netflix we send all counters to our backend as rates.
 That means we have to convert the value provided by `BasicCounter`.
-This is done using the Servo `CounterToRateMetricTransform`.
+This is done using the Servo `CounterToRateMetricTransform` observer.
 In order to convert a `BasicCounter` to a rate two polling samples are required.
 A `ResettableCounter` can send the value to backend as a rate with just one polling sample.

 ```java